 Mulaney does a wonderful job at bringing Peter Porker to life as well.
-As we mentioned, he’s channelling Mel Blanc and his various Looney Tune characters for the most part, but his natural skill as a stand-up and actor means his constant wisecracks never become irritating.
+As we mentioned, he’s channeling Mel Blanc and his various Looney Tune characters for the most part, but his natural skill as a stand-up and actor means his constant wisecracks never become irritating.

-Nicolas Cage – Spider-Man Noir
+10. Nicolas Cage as Spider-Man Noir

 Nic Cage playing Spider-Man.
 Need we say more?
 Oh, we must?
 Well, what if we said he was playing Spider-Man while doing a Humphrey Bogart impression?
-Now you’re impressed, right.
+Now you’re impressed, right?

 In all seriousness, Cage may appear in some crappy movies, but you never accuse him of phoning it in.
-The iconic actor and occasion anthropomorphic meme brings his all to every role including the rather thinly sketched Spider-Man Noir who’s basically got one gag (he’s from the olden days).
+The iconic actor and occasion anthropomorphic meme brings his all to every role, including the rather thinly sketched Spider-Man Noir, who’s basically got one gag (he’s from the olden days).

-It’s a testament to Cage’s skill and passion that this never gets tiring, now, can we please get this man into the MCU?
+It’s a testament to Cage’s skill and passion that this never gets tiring; now, can we please get this man into the MCU?
 Thank you.

-Hailee Steinfeld – Spider-Gwen
+8. Hailee Steinfeld as Spider-Gwen

 Her performance as the dimensionally dislocated teen is pitch-perfect.
 Steinfeld makes Gwen warm, kind, and occasionally irritated.
 Basically, she brings this literally two-dimensional character to life in a way that’d make even the most curmudgeonly of comic book fans admit she did a good job.

-Jake Johnson – Peter B. Parker
+6. Jake Johnson as Peter B. Parker

 Like Steinfeld’s portrayal of Gwen, it works because it’s so layered.
 This slightly older world-weary version of Spider-Man is grumpy, lazy, and a bit of an arsehole to Miles, who just wants help with his powers.

 But despite his anti-social qualities, Johnson keeps him sympathetic.
 You never feel that his version of Spidey has lost his heroic edge.
 He’s just a bit out of practice, and sure enough, Miles helps him take that leap of faith to get back on the superhero horse.

-Andrew Garfield – Peter #3
+4. Andrew Garfield as Peter #3

 We know putting Andrew Garfield last of the live-action Spider-Men is going to be controversial but don’t get out your pitchforks just yet; we can justify it.
 Listen, we love Garfield and his movies.
-Tick, Tick… Boom!, The Social Network, 99 Homes, they’re all brilliant, but let’s be honest, the poor writing in the Amazing Spider-Man movies held him back.
+Tick, Tick… Boom!, The Social Network, and 99 Homes they’re all brilliant, but let’s be honest, the poor writing in the Amazing Spider-Man movies held him back.

 It doesn’t help that, for whatever reasons, they made his Peter Parker inexplicably cool.
 I never understood for a minute why anyone would bully this version of Peter Parker.
 He looks like he could be walking the catwalk in Milan, not slumming it in Midtown High.

 It’s not all bad.
-He’s got the physicality of the character down, and as we mentioned can deliver a cheesy one-liner with the best of them.
+He’s got the physicality of the character down and, as we mentioned, can deliver a cheesy one-liner with the best of them.
 All in all, he’s probably the best actor to have played Spider-Man, but he isn’t the best Spider-Man actor.

-Tobey Maguire – Peter #2
+3. Tobey Maguire as Peter #2

 Proof that first isn’t always best, Tobey Maguire comes in at third.
 Why?
 Well, we’ll start with the good.
 No one, and we mean no one, has ever embodied the awkwardness of Peter Parker quite like Maguire.